Lichen: Internal structure

 A lichen consists of a simple photosynthesizing organism, usually a green alga or cyanobacterium, surrounded by filaments of a fungus.
 Generally, most of a lichen's bulk is made of interwoven fungal filaments, but this is reversed in filamentous and gelatinous lichens.
 The fungus is called a mycobiont.
 The photosynthesizing organism is called a photobiont.
 Algal photobionts are called phycobionts.
 Cyanobacteria photobionts are called cyanobionts.

 The part of a lichen that is not involved in reproduction, the "body" or "vegetative tissue" of a lichen, is called the thallus.
 The thallus form is very different from any form where the fungus or alga are growing separately.
 The thallus is made up of filaments of the fungus called hyphae.
 The filaments grow by branching then rejoining to create a mesh, which is called being "anastomosed".
 The mesh of fungal filaments may be dense or loose.

 Generally, the fungal mesh surrounds the algal or cyanobacterial cells, often enclosing them within complex fungal tissues that are unique to lichen associations.
 The thallus may or may not have a protective "skin" of densely packed fungal filaments, often containing a second fungal species, which is called a cortex.
 Fruticose lichens have one cortex layer wrapping around the "branches".
 Foliose lichens have an upper cortex on the top side of the "leaf", and a separate lower cortex on the bottom side.
 Crustose and squamulose lichens have only an upper cortex, with the "inside" of the lichen in direct contact with the surface they grow on (the substrate).
 Even if the edges peel up from the substrate and appear flat and leaf-like, they lack a lower cortex, unlike foliose lichens.
-Filamentous, byssoid, leprose, gelatinous, and other lichens do not have a cortex, which is called being ecorticate.
+Filamentous, byssoid, leprose, gelatinous, and other lichens do not have a cortex; in other words, they are ecorticate.

 Fruticose, foliose, crustose, and squamulose lichens generally have up to three different types of tissue, differentiated by having different densities of fungal filaments.
 The top layer, where the lichen contacts the environment, is called a cortex.
 The cortex is made of densely tightly woven, packed, and glued together (agglutinated) fungal filaments.
 The dense packing makes the cortex act like a protective "skin", keeping other organisms out, and reducing the intensity of sunlight on the layers below.
 The cortex layer can be up to several hundred micrometers (μm) in thickness (less than a millimeter).
 The cortex may be further topped by an epicortex of secretions, not cells, 0.6–1 μm thick in some lichens.
 This secretion layer may or may not have pores.